A lower bound on the two-arms exponent for critical percolation on the lattice: Lower bound for the connection probability

 \section{Lower bound for the connection probability}

 For $x,y$ two sites belonging to a box $\Lambda$, we define the event

 The next lemma gives a polynomial lower bound for the probability of connection of two sites of $\Lambda(n)$ if one allows the path to be in $\Lambda(2n)$.
 At criticality, the expected behavior is indeed a power of $n$, but with a different exponent.
-In Lemma~$1.1$ of \cite{NK}, Kozma and Nachmias derive a smaller lower bound, however only paths staying inside $\Lambda(n)$ are allowed. \begin{lemma} There exists a positive constant $c$ which depends only on the dimension~$d$ such that, for $n\geq 1$,
+In Lemma~1.1 of \cite{NK}, Kozma and Nachmias derive a smaller lower bound, however, only paths staying inside $\Lambda(n)$ are allowed.